jasonleepolyu/Landsat-Panchromatic-Assisted-Downscaling-LPAD-/README.md

 # Panchromatic-assisted-downscaling-PADS-
-Pansharpening Landsat 30 m data to 15 m resolution
+First, Landsat 30 m data are pansharpened to 15 m resolution.
+Then, the 15 m data are reprojected to Sentinel-2 20 m resolution.